sb2702/webcodecs-fundamentals/src/content/docs/patterns/transcoding.md

 ![](/assets/basics/encoder/rube-goldberg-2.png)

-Conceptually yes, transcoding is just chaining a decde process to an encode process, but as we discussed earlier, a `VideoEncoder` and `VideoDecoder` aren't simple `async` calls, but rather more like Rube Goldberg machines that you have to push chunks and frames through.
+Conceptually yes, transcoding is just chaining a decode process to an encode process, but as we discussed earlier, a `VideoEncoder` and `VideoDecoder` aren't simple `async` calls, but rather more like Rube Goldberg machines that you have to push chunks and frames through.

 To properly implement transcoding in WebCodecs, we can't just think of it as a simple for loop: